milhouse1337/cogul/README.md

 openssl rand -hex 32
 ```

-You can now add the token on your `.env` file:
+Add the token on your `.env` file:

 ```
 COGUL_TOKEN=random_token_here